 Driving is usually cheaper, but it takes a lot longer.
 So in order to get a better comparison, we include a special "value of time factor" that estimates how much your time is worth.
 If you take a day off work for a long road trip instead of a quick flight, you might add up your lost earnings.
 The default we use is $10/hr but you can enter any value you want below.
 If there are multiple travelers, you can enter the sum of everyone's value.

 You can adjust any of the settings above to customize the calculation for your exact trip.
 We assume some simple default values to get a quick answer to start.

 So in this case, it's better to drive from Montreal, Canada to Newark, NJ.
-It's significantly cheaper to drive on this trip, unless you made adjustments to the numbers above to alter the calculation.
+It's really only slightly better to drivein this case, so you could choose either option based on your specific needs.

 If you end up driving, you'll go through about 14.7 gallons of gas during this trip.
 This is equal to 55.6 litres.